infinum/qa-handbook/Knowledge/QA glossary.md

 ### J

 - **Jenkins** - an open source automation server.
 It helps automate the parts of software development related to building, testing, and deploying, facilitating continuous integration and continuous delivery.
+- **Jira** -  a management tool for all kinds of use cases, from requirements and test case management to agile software development.
 - **JSONView** - a Google Chrome extension that will prettify your JSONs when viewing them in Chrome.

 ### K